jptacek/JPtacek.com/src/documents/2013/06/Speculations-Build-2014/index.html.md

 Build is a Microsoft developer conference that has taken the place of their Professional Developer Conference (PDC).
 The first
 Build was held in 2011 and introduced the world to Windows 8 Preview.
 Last year’s Build, saw the release of Windows 8 and Microsoft’s Surface RT tablet.
-Microsoft has not yet announced sessions or topics for this year’s Build, which will be held June 26-28, 2013 in San Francisco’s Moscone Center.
+You can read my thoughts on Build 2011 [here](http://www.jptacek.com/2011/09/observations-from-microsofts-build-conference/).
+Microsoft has not yet announced sessions or topics for this year’s Build, which will be held
+June 26-28, 2013 in San Francisco’s Moscone Center.
 However, that is not stopping us from speculating on what we are going to see.

 **Windows 8.1** – It has already been announced that the next version of Windows, Windows 8.1, will be announced and available for